 I think Michelin does a great job finding the very best restaurants within a certain genre, but the Michelin guides have always been controversial outside of France.
 Obviously some would say the French are slanted toward French cuisine restaurants.
 They also expect restaurants to have high etiquette, not too loud, not too much fun, white tablecloths and stuffy waiters, and an expensive wine list.
 These are obviously not standards that all Americans look for in restaurants, so I think Michelin probably does miss a lot of great places in the U.S. (and probably in every country).
 For a better take on American cuisine IMO check out the James Beard Awards there is a lot of overlap between James Beard and Michelin, but James Beard finds awesome local iconic American restaurants that Michelin overlooks.

 So, digging deeper, it’s not that L.A. doesn’t have any Michelin-worthy restaurants.
 It’s not about the quality of food in Los Angeles or a dearth of fantastic restaurants as one initially assumes, but it was a business decision.
 Nothing personal, L.A.

 As it stands, the annual Michelin star awards cover just four U.S. cities — New York City, San Francisco, Chicago, and Washington D.C.
-Still bothered?
-Check out Eater LA’s “Hypothetical MIchelin Guide for Los Angeles”.
+Still bothered or looking for help to find a dinner destination in DTLA, WeHo, or Fairfax?
+You can check out our article on the 25 Los Angeles Restaurants with the Most Reviews on Yelp or look at Eater LA’s playful “Hypothetical MIchelin Guide for Los Angeles”.